Interested in learning about the power of nonviolence?

 Reading About Nonviolence

 The University for Peace also has a helpful list of research and periodic publications relevant to nonviolence and conflict resolution.
-This virtual library can be found at: https://www.upeace.org/pages/scholarly-journal-databases.
+Find great resources on their virtual library.

 The International Center for Nonviolent Conflict has an amazing searchable database relating to civil resistance with resources in multiple languages.
 Their resource library can be found here.